 He and Grace brought the painting downstairs and outside to the grill that was lit for supper and she threw it in the grill and watched it burn up.
 He told Grace she didn't have to think about it anymore.
 I was staying out of the way from this new relationship that seemed to be forming.
 It was possibly a breakthrough!
 I was most definitely in the background on this day, and stepdad would come and tell me things that they were doing.
 In fact, the only way I know any of the above is that I was told of it after the fact.

 Saturday started out as normal-feeling as it can for having your child back from the psychiatric hospital.
-I went to the grocery alone and while there got a request from stepdad for red jello, not a typical item for us, but not unheard of, either.
+I went to the grocery alone and while there got a request from stepdad for red jello, not a typical item for us.
 He was keeping Grace busy with physical things as we were told to do at discharge, chores and such.
-I think Grace was ready for a break around mid-afternoon.
-Stepdad was intent on keeping her busy, he said, so as not to have too much time to let her thoughts go to bad places.
-A bit later, more toward supper when I am sure Grace thought she could finally have a few moments, stepdad asked her to get in the car and go for a ride with him.
+I think Grace was ready for a break around mid-afternoon but stepdad was intent on keeping her busy.
+A bit later, more toward supper, when I am sure Grace thought she could finally have a few moments, stepdad asked her to get in the car and go for a ride with him.
 She said no. She didn't want to.
 He repeated, immediately agitated that he has been refused:

 “Get in the car,” he ordered.

 “No,” she replied, with just as much conviction as he had in his order.

 I then jumped in because old patterns told me that I knew where this was going.
 I got in line with stepdad and told her she was being disobedient and to get in the car.
 Stepdad said he was going to let her drive as way to entice her.
 She said she didn't want to.